 Biden criticised Facebook's content-management policies and ordered it to “move fast and fix it”

-Whether or not regulators decide to break up the larger tech companies – and a recent court ruling in Washington presents a blow to this – there is a possibility users could become disaffected by the increasingly poisonous atmosphere on social media platforms.
+Whether or not regulators decide to break up the larger tech companies, users could become disaffected by the increasingly poisonous atmosphere on social media platforms.
 This could create a negative feedback loop, whereby a decline in user engagement removes the incentive for companies to pay for ads over the long run.

-To grasp the risk of a user exodus, one only needs to consult Mark Zuckerberg himself, or at least his fictional alter ego in the 2010 biographical film, The Social Network.
+To grasp the risk, one only needs to consult Mark Zuckerberg himself, or at least his fictional alter ego in the 2010 biographical film, The Social Network.
 In a key scene, Zuckerberg frets about how quickly the fortunes of his company could turn: “Users are fickle,” he says.
 “Even a few people leaving would reverberate through the entire user base.
 The users are interconnected.
 That is the whole point.
 College kids are online because their friends are online.
 And if one domino goes, the other dominos go.
 Don't you get that?”

 As hate speech threatens to trigger a domino effect among Facebook’s users, advertisers and investors, the real Zuckerberg would do well to heed the warning.